-Jacobs, currently a senior in the College of Hospitality and Technology Leadership, began his culinary exploits at the age of 8 alongside his grandfather, a World War II chef.
+Jacobs, currently a senior in the College of Hospitality & Tourism Leadership, began his culinary exploits at the age of 8 alongside his grandfather, a World War II chef.
 For the past two years, he has held jobs as a personal chef for two high profile clients: both former president George W. Bush and the Anheuser-Busch family (no relation).

 This heady job experience came about after Jacobs began cooking at the Gasparilla Inn in Boca Grande, Florida, where, after working his way through the tiers of training, he was promoted to sous chef at the Pink Elephant.
 The Anheuser-Busch clan eats regularly at the popular restaurant and they became acquainted.
 Through conversations, the Anheuser-Busches learned of Jacobs’ experience as a combat veteran and his difficult re-entry into civilian life.

 Jacobs followed his grandfather’s footsteps into the military.
 After service as a Marine Corps paramedic in both

 Iraq and Afghanistan, he returned to the United States but found the readjustment very stressful.
 He became homeless, lived in his car and worked as a personal trainer, all while struggling with Post Traumatic Stress Disorder (PTSD).
 “As a lot of vets often do, you lose your focus,” said Jacobs.
 “You’re so used to being told what to do and how to do it that it becomes hard to fold back into society.”